bitshares/bitshares1-core/BUILD_WIN32.md

  native compilers**.
 Look through the output and fix any errors.
 Then hit **Generate**.

+Please note that if you are targeting Windows XP platform you need to add the cache entry "CMAKE_GENERATOR_TOOLSET" to contain the "v120_xp" value before configuring.

+Or you can run Cmake in command line:
+> cd build
+> cmake -G "Visual Studio 12" -T "v120_xp" -DINCLUDE_QT_WALLET ..\bitshares_toolkit

 #### Build BitShares ####
 * Launch *Visual Studio* and load `D:\BitShares\bin\BitShares.sln`
 * Set Configuration to Win32 - RelWithDebInfo